Kathleen Kenyon: Biography

 Kathleen Kenyon was born in London, England, in 1906.
 She was the eldest daughter of Sir Frederic Kenyon, biblical scholar and later director of the British Museum.
 Her grandfather was lawyer and Fellow of All Souls College, John Robert Kenyon, and her great-great-grandfather was the politician and lawyer Lloyd Kenyon, 1st Baron Kenyon.
-She grew up in Bloomsbury, London, in a house attached to the British Museum, with her mother, Amy Kenyon, and sister Nora Kenyon.
+She grew up in Bloomsbury, in a house attached to the British Museum, with her mother, Amy Kenyon, and sister Nora Kenyon.
 Known for being hard-headed and stubborn, Kathleen grew up as a tomboy, fishing, climbing trees and playing a variety of sports.

 Determined that she and her sister should be well educated, Kathleen's father encouraged wide reading and independent study.
 In later years Kenyon would remark that her father's position at the British Museum was particularly helpful for her education.
 Kathleen was an excellent student, winning awards at school and particularly excelling in history.
-She studied first at St Paul's Girls' School, where she was Head Girl, before winning an Exhibition to read history at Somerville College, Oxford.
-While at Oxford, Kenyon won a Blue for her college in hockey and became the first female president of the Oxford University Archaeological Society.
-She graduated in 1929 and began a career in archaeology.
+She studied first at St Paul's Girls' School, where she was head girl, before winning an Exhibition to read history at Somerville College, Oxford.
+While at Oxford, Kenyon won a Blue in hockey and became the first female president of the Oxford University Archaeological Society.
+She graduated in 1928 with a third class degree and began a career in archaeology the following year.

 Although working on several important sites across Europe, it was her excavations in Tell es-Sultan (Jericho) in the 1950s that established her as one of the foremost archaeologists in the field.
 In 1962, Kenyon was made Principal of St Hugh's College, Oxford.
 She retired in 1973 to Erbistock and was appointed a DBE.
 Kenyon never married.
-From 1974, Kenyon was the Honorary Vice President of the Chester Archaeological Society.
+From 1974, Kenyon was the honorary vice president of the Chester Archaeological Society.